 The National Subdirector of INIA argued that the relevance of having this system is that, in the Coquimbo Region, irrigation water is a limiting factor in agricultural productivity.

-Claudio Balbontín, irrigation specialist researcher, in charge of the project, stated that: “The main characteristic of the implemented technologies is the capacity that it gives us for the supervision and control of irrigation.
-It also allows remote orders to be generated and to record whether these actions occur through a computer or a mobile device.
-The idea is to increase the efficiency of irrigation, either due to the timing of the events, or the ability to respond to problems that may arise ».
+Claudio Balbontín, irrigation specialist researcher, in charge of the project, stated that: “The main characteristic of the implemented technologies is the capacity that they give us for the supervision and control of irrigation.
+Likewise, it allows remote orders to be generated and to register if said actions occur through a computer or a mobile device.
+The idea is to increase the efficiency of irrigation, either due to the timing of the events, or the ability to respond to problems that may arise.".

 Regarding the transfer of this type of technology to farmers, Nicolás Fernández Tagle, agricultural deputy manager of the Capel cooperative, said that it seems an extremely interesting project.
 "We are working with INIA in different aspects of the agronomic management of pisco vines and we have participated in some of the stages of the incorporation of these technologies in the management and technification of irrigation.
 We have seen how these technologies increase the efficiency of irrigation, just as today we can remotely interconnect many agricultural activities that result in savings in labor "He said.